 The Council on Library and Information Resources (CLIR) is pleased to offer fellowships generously funded by The Andrew W. Mellon Foundation for dissertation research in the humanities or related social sciences in original sources.

-National Science Foundation (NSF) - Methodology, Measurement, and Statistics (MMS) - Doctoral Dissertation Improvement Grants (DDRI)
+National Science Foundation (NSF) - Science, Technology, and Society (STS) - Doctoral Dissertation Research Improvement Grants (DDRI)